molgenis/molgenis-ops-helm/molgenis/README.md

 Specify memory usage for Java JVM:
 - ```molgenis.javaOpts```

+Select the resources you need dependant on the customer you need to serve.

 ## Firewall
 Is defined at cluster level.
 This chart does not facilitate firewall configuration.